Benefits of Black Seed Oil For Hair and Scalp Health

 - Black cumin seed oil and juice from a fresh lemon/fresh lime or an equal quantity of apple cider vinegar

-Adjust quantities for the length of your hair.
+Adjust quantities for the length of the hair.
 Mix ingredients in a small bowl – you can gently warm them in a double boiler for easier handling.

-Massage your mixture of choice into your scalp, taking time to cover the whole head whilst concentrating on the trouble spots like bald patches or the places where hair is thinning, then working from the scalp to the ends of the hair shafts.
-Wash your hair by wrapping your head in a warm to hot towel and shampoo after 30-60 minutes.
+Massage the mixture of choice into the scalp, taking time to cover the whole head whilst concentrating on the trouble spots like bald patches or the places where hair is thinning, then working from the scalp to the ends of the hair shafts.
+Wash the hair by wrapping the head in a warm to hot towel and shampoo after 30-60 minutes.
 Repeat weekly.

-Now that you know about the amazing benefits and effects of black seed oil on your hair, you should definitely check our black seed oil products and black seed soap & shampoo bar.
+Now that you know about the amazing benefits and effects of black seed oil on the hair, you should definitely check our black seed oil products and black seed soap & shampoo bar.